 While Fryderyk was born in Żelazowa Wola, after a few short months the Chopins moved to Warsaw.
-Fryderyk learnt to play the piano in the capital city, and gave his first concert here at the tender age of eight.
+Fryderyk learned to play the piano in the capital city and gave his first concert here at the tender age of eight.
 Warsaw was the first city to appreciate the young Fryderyk’s extraordinary talent.
-He performed in the salons of the Warsaw aristocracy, the city’s press wrote about him, and his teachers emphasised his outstanding musical talent.
+He performed in the salons of the Warsaw aristocracy, the city’s press wrote about him, and his teachers emphasized his outstanding musical talent.

 Golden fields stretching out to the horizon, rolling green hills, and the waters of the Vistula meandering in between – no wonder Fryderyk fell in love with Mazovia.
 That love of his – for tradition, country, and folk culture – reverberates in many of his compositions.

 From a very early age, he learned all about Warsaw and other nooks and crannies of Mazovia, before tapping the rich treasure trove of folk culture by the handful.
 Visits to his birthplace – the manor in Żelazowa Wola, carefree summer holidays in Sanniki, trips to Płock and Rościszewo, and above all contact with traditional Polish culture – were all an inspiration for the sensitive boy.
 In his letters to friends and family, Fryderyk frequently described local customs and talented musicians.

 Mazovia still shows many traces of the prominent composer’s presence; yet medieval castle ruins, historical cities, and the colourful folklore Chopin treasured are far from the region’s only attractions.
 Extensive woodland complexes and natural reserves forming part of the Natura 2000 protected areas are the perfect setting for rest and recreation.